 GO!Trips are CPC's short-term service and vision trips to see, love, and serve God's people.
 When we retreat from our everyday lives, we learn more about ourselves and the character of Christ.
 We practice thinking, praying, listening, and speaking like Jesus, opening our hearts to how God may lead us to engage with our families, workplaces, church, and community.

-We partner with local ministries in three global regions that are working to bring hope, reconciliation, and justice through the love of Jesus Christ.
+We partner with local ministries in global regions that are working to bring hope, reconciliation, and justice through the love of Jesus Christ.
 Each trip includes pre-field discussion, on-the-ground relationship building, and post-trip processing.

 Before registering, please assemble your passport, credit card, frequent flyer, health insurance, and emergency contact information.